The Beckhams Are Happy To Ignore Any & All Divorce Rumors

-It was only a few months ago in June that the couple fielded divorce rumours, rumours which Victoria could only describe as "bizarre."
+It was only a few months ago in June that the couple fielded divorce rumors, rumors which Victoria could only describe as "bizarre."
 To British Vogue, Beckham says that not only are her and David not going to split up, but that they are "strong together."

 "People have been making things up about our relationship for 20 years, so David and I are pretty used to ignoring the nonsense and just carrying on as normal," the designer, mother, and former Spice Girls star tells the magazine.
 "But these things have a wider effect on the people around us, and that’s unfair."